What's Hot in Clots: November 2025

 Vascular Medicine Advisor, VLN Medical Advisory Board

-Here are my summaries for this month:
+Here are my summaries for this month—nothing spooky, but hope you enjoy them!

 Fibrinolytic therapy for thromboembolic diseases

 Have a patient with ischemic stroke in need of fibrinolysis?
 A clogged central venous catheter?
 DVT or PE?
-Or your primary PCI operator is stuck in a snow storm?
-We've got your back!
+Or your primary PCI operator is stuck in a snowstorm?
+We’ve got your back!
 This review paper summarizes the current best evidence and shares suggestions on future directions for the field.
 Read more.

 Intracoronary alteplase in primary PCI